Blackfathom River Cave – Ste. Genevieve County

 Missouri’s Seventh Longest Cave

 In 2018, a 50-year lease agreement was signed between the MCKC and the land owner for Blackfathom Pit.
-The 113’ pit entrance into the main trunk line of Blackfathom is the heart of the largest and most heavily decorated part of the cave.
+The 113’ pit entrance puts cavers into the main trunk line of Blackfathom which is the largest and most heavily decorated part of the 7.14 mile long cave system.
 This entrance requires a 150’ rope and 5 carabiners to rig.
 A traverse line must be rigged entering the pit area because the approach is hazardous.
 When approaching from the gate, it is possible to fall into the pit if not tied off.

 This entrance was dug into on September 29, 2012 with the help of a cave radio location which showed a depth of 12 feet on the surface.
 The MCKC is leasing 1.3 acres surrounding this cave entrance, which is located on a steep hillside and at the edge of a wooded area.
 Primitive camping will be available in the future after a new gate and gravel road is laid down to the area of the entrance.
 As it is, a 4×4 is needed to approach this cave entrance, during dry weather only.